What is brand identity?

 You could make the same argument for Apple products (whilst running the risk of being chased out of town by a group of Apple devotees with pitchforks); many of their competitors’ products are technologically just as good as theirs, but their iconic brand is often enough – on its own – to attract customers for life.

-For smaller businesses, a strong brand identity positions you in the mind of your customer as providing quality worth paying for.
-If you want to attract more customers prepared to spend more money, getting your brand identity right gets them through the door, primed and ready to splash the cash.
+For smaller businesses, a good brand identity positions you in the mind of your customer as providing quality worth paying for.
+If you want to attract more customers prepared to spend more money, getting your identity right gets them through the door, primed and ready to splash the cash.

 In short: If you look the part, you can charge more